Wednesday, March 11, 2015

 - Soo Boon Koh, Managing Partner, iGlobe Partners

-- Miranda Tang, Managing Director, CLSA Capital Partners
+- Miranda Tang, Managing Director and Head of ARIA, CLSA Capital Partners

 SPOTLIGHT ON REAL ESTATEThe View From the Top Floor: How LPs See the Real Estate Sector Going Forward

 Institutional investors have flocked in recent years to real estate funds, driven by the opportunity and returns.
 Will that trend continue or will investors begin utilizing secondary funds or do more direct deals?
 A group of limited partners share their view on the sector and their expectations for 2015.

 - Michelle L. Creed, Vice President, Landmark Partners (Facilitator)

 - Elizabeth Marshall, Managing Director, Hall Capital Partners

 - Margaret McKnight, Managing Director and Co-Chief Investment Officer, Metropolitan Real Estate

 - Jamie Shen, Senior Vice President, Callan Associates